dhatwake2019/day2/organizingdata/readme.md

 Click the Interviewer column > Select Facet > Select Text Facet.
 Take a look at some of the inconsistencies

 We could go through each of these and edit them, as we did for the race column, but that could take a long time.
 In OpenRefine, it's also possible to cluster and normalize variation across the dataset algorithmically.
 Clustering will look for patterns of variation without the need for you to (1) sleuth your way through the dataset looking for small variations (2) using facets or filters to eliminate them one at a time.

+Click on the 'Cluster' button on the left side.

 Begin with the default method of 'key collision' using the 'fingerprint' function.
 Clustering reveals patterns of irregularity throughout the selected column of data.
 It is then possible to review clustering results and merge the data into the desired form.
 For more information on all of the available clustering methods and functions consult [OpenRefine documentation on Github](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth).

 1. Click on the 'Cluster' button that's on the left side of the screen, just above the list of terms.
 2. Review the proposed merges.
 Do they make sense?